 What is Bun Thang?

 Bun Thang is the Vietnamese version of chicken noodle soup.
-It has a chicken broth, served with vermicelli noodles, and topped with cha lua, Vietnamese coriander, green onions, eggs, and shredded chicken.
+It has a chicken broth similar to chicken pho, served with vermicelli noodles, and topped with cha lua, Vietnamese coriander, green onions, eggs, and shredded chicken.
 I also add a small spoon of shrimp paste to give it an extra kick.
 This part is optional since shrimp paste has such a strong flavor and not everyone likes it.

 When I make this dish, I first start with the broth and make the toppings while my broth is cooking.
 The broth is made of 3 things: 1 whole chicken, 1 onion, and 10 dried shrimp.
 First, add the chicken to the broth and add in water until it just covers the chicken.
 Bring the water to a boil and check on it every 15 minutes to make sure you scoop away the impurities.
 Those are the gross, foamy things that float on the top of the soup.
 After the water comes to a boil, lower to a simmer and add in the onion and dried shrimp.
 Let it cook for 30 minutes and then take out the chicken.
 This step is important because if you leave the chicken in any longer, the meat will over cook.
 Shred the chicken and add the bones back to the dish to continue cooking.
 The bones have flavor in them and will continue to add more flavor to the soup.